Travis

 casks: java8

-Using a Brewfile #
+Use Brewfile #

 Under the hood, the Homebrew addon works by creating a ~/.Brewfile and running brew bundle --global.
-You can also use the addon to install dependencies from your own Brewfile that is checked in to your project.
+You can also use the addon to install dependencies from your own Brewfile that is checked into your project.
 By passing brewfile: true, the addon will look for a Brewfile in the root directory of your project:

 addons: